FrendsPlatform/FrendsTemplates/Templates/CRMs/HubSpot/HubSpot to JSON - Companies/long-description.md

-This template retrieves company data from HubSpot, and downloads it to a local fileshare as a single JSON file.
+This template retrieves company data from HubSpot and downloads it to a local fileshare as a single JSON file.

 ![Template](assets/HubSpot_to_JSON_-_Companies.svg)